cloudfoundry/docs-deploying-cf/vcloud/deploying_micro_bosh.md

 title: Deploying Micro BOSH
 ---

 BOSH is a system used to deploy and manage a Cloud Foundry installation.
 Like Cloud Foundry, BOSH itself is a distributed system.
 Micro BOSH is a single VM that contains all BOSH components.
-For most installation purposes, micro BOSH can be used to install Cloud Foundry.
+For most installation purposes, Micro BOSH can be used to install Cloud Foundry.
 If you are deploying a large, production instance of Cloud Foundry you may prefer to use a multi-VM deployment of BOSH for scale or resiliency purposes.
-To deploy this, you deploy micro BOSH and then use micro BOSH to deploy BOSH.
+To deploy this, you deploy Micro BOSH and then use Micro BOSH to deploy BOSH.

 A good way to think about this two step process is to consider that BOSH is a distributed system in itself.